tarowatanabe/trance/README.rst

 -------

 We provide 2 languages, English (WSJ) and Chinese (CTB), and two models each by varying the hidden dimension size, 32 and 64.
+They are Model5 which performs the best in our settings.

 .. code:: bash